 One transported in critical condition after shooting off Hollywood Street

-BATON ROUGE - Officials are responding to a shooting off Hollywood Street Thursday.
+BATON ROUGE - A person was critically injured in a shooting near Airline Highway and Hollywood Street Thursday afternoon.

 Trending News